Interlisp/Interlisp.github.io/content/en/about/getInvolved/_index.md

 ### Meeting Agendas and Notes

 * Recent meeting agendas and notes are [here](https://docs.google.com/document/d/1NxCzo6xr7W7VmyeXNeAjeEMx98n-yn27YsHvDFjfQvQ/).
-Older agendas are available.
+Older agendas are [here](2022Meetings) and [here](2021Meetings).
-Meeting recordings are kept (currently using Zoom "record to the cloud" and then download to google drive, but saving as youtube private is a possibility.
+Meeting recordings are made using Zoom "record to the cloud" and then download to google drive; but saving to a youtube private channel is a possibility.

 ## EMail and access groups